ManageRigs/minercontrol/README.md

 - Extract zip archive
 - Run ManageRigs.exe
 - For the first time you will be asked for your btc payout address, you can change it later in btc.txt file.
-- You will receive Bitcoin payments according to our payments schedule and get access link to your stats webpage inside the app.
+- You will receive Bitcoin payments according to our payments schedule and get access to your stats webpage by entering your wallet address at [ManageRigs.com](https://managerigs.com/).

 # <a name="bugs"></a> How to report bugs and issues?